transformational outdoor experience for

 lead coach and sensei

 food and water

 You’ll be responsible for providing most of your own food, especially breakfasts, lunches and snacks.
-You’ll also be responsible for preparing at least one or two meals for the entire group.
+You’ll also be responsible for preparing at least one meal for the entire group.
 (We’ll have camp kitchen and a good collection of pots and pans.
 There will probably be limited water on site, so plan on bringing plenty.)

 family and friends, bikes and dogs